|

 configurations, organizations that want a browser typically prefer to standardize on one

-particular browser.
+browser.
 (For example, Ford, Chrysler, John Deere, GE Supply, Motorola,

 Informix, Playboy, Florida Department of Revenue, Boeing, US Steel Group, and Morgan